-Unfortunately, the entire DMA proposal refers nowhere to the use of so-called dark patterns used to surreptitiously influence consumers' behaviour, manipulative choice architecture and the exploitation of consumers' behavioural biases.20 These tactics are welldocumented and used, for example, to push users to consent to data collection and processing21, to deliberately keep them from to unsubscribing from services22, or to push them to buy additional services23.
+Dark pattern-tactics are well-documented and used, for example, to push users to consent to data collection and processing21, to deliberately keep them from to unsubscribing from services22, or to push them to buy additional services23.
 Such tactics distort consumers' choices, pushing them to take decisions that do not reflect their preferences.
 As a result, these practices reduce consumer welfare.
 Also, they distort competition, as users would have made other decisions had the choice architecture been more balanced.

 Although Art.
 11 prohibits gatekeepers circumventing the DMA's obligations by "contractual, commercial, technical or any other" means and forbids to "make the exercise of those rights or choices unduly difficult", there is a danger that the exploitations of dark patterns and the choice architecture will serve gatekeepers as a loophole.
 Unfortunately, manipulative tactics have become too deeply embedded in many undertakings' practices, exploiting "legal grey zones" and loopholes.
-The anti-circumvention clause should impose a "fairness-by-design" duty on gatekeepers, ensuring that they make it as easy as possible for consumers to make genuine choices via a balanced choice architecture.
+For example, so-called "nagging" dark patterns, where consumers are repeatedly asked to give consent or take a certain action are not covered by Art.
+11 (3).
+The anti-circumvention clause should impose a